Can I drop off my child early or pick them up late?

 If you are going to be late picking your child up (after 6pm in Anchorage or after 6:30 in Eagle River), please call your site and let the site director know when you expect to be there.
 Please be aware that a late charge of $15 per child /per quarter hour applies if the child is not picked up by designated closing time.

 Yes!
 Summer Adventure Camp runs from June through July and each week has a different theme.
 Sign up for one week, two, or for the whole summer to experience all of our fantastic themes.

 Registration is non-refundable and non-changeable.
 Please register only for the weeks you plan to attend.
 There are no credits or refunds for non-attendance on any contracted days.

 We go outside every day!
 Children should be prepared with adequate outdoor gear, and a positive attitude!
 Candy, gum, food, matches, lighters, weapons, fireworks, cell phones and other electronic devices are not allowed.

 Yes, if your child has a preference, please request at site.

 We group everyone by age and find that they have the best experiences when they are with others their own age.
 This helps with developing skills such as independence, confidence, and identity.

-We are generally able to accommodate most children, but reserve the right to make determinations on a case-by-case basis.
+We are generally able to accommodate most children, but make determinations on a case-by-case basis.
 Please give us a call to discuss your child’s needs.

 Electronic devices are not allowed at Summer Adventure Camp.
 In the event of an emergency, you can call the camp phone or Camp Fire office to pass along a message to your child.

 STAFF AND FACILITIES QUESTIONS